TheAlgorithms/Algorithms-Explanation/en/Ciphers/playfair-cipher.md

       t -> l
 ```

-3. If neither of the above rules is true: Form a rectangle with the two letters and take the letters on the horizontal opposite corner of the rectangle.
+3. If neither of the above rules is true, form a rectangle with the two letters, and take the letters on the horizontal opposite corner of the rectangle.

 ```
     Diagraph: "nt"